866-295-4143, fbns@wayoflife.org

 d.
 Though Erasmus was not a separating reformer after the fashion of a Luther or a Zwingli or a Tyndale, he desired the Scriptures to be placed in the hands of every man.
 This sentiment alone set him apart dramatically from that which prevailed among Catholic authorities of that day, and it was a sentiment that was severely condemned by Catholic authorities.
 From the days of Pope Innocent III in the early 13th century, the Roman Catholic Church had forbidden the Bible to be translated into the common tongues and had put men to death for translating and reading the Bible.

-Enchiridion militis Christiani of 1501. “... within this scope Erasmus finds an opportunity, for the first time, to develop his theological programme.
+Erasmus first expressed his desire for every Christian to understand the Scripture in his Enchiridion militis Christiani of 1501. “... within this scope Erasmus finds an opportunity, for the first time, to develop his theological programme.
 This programme calls upon us to return to Scripture.
 It should be the endeavour of every Christian to understand Scripture in its purity and original meaning” (Erasmus, Huizinga, p.
 51).

-Paraclesis (meaning “a summons or exhortation” and referring to his summons for Christians to study Holy Scripture) which was published as a preface to the first edition of his Greek and Latin New Testament of 1516.
+Erasmus developed this theme boldly in his Paraclesis (meaning “a summons or exhortation” and referring to his summons for Christians to study Holy Scripture) which was published as a preface to the first edition of his Greek and Latin New Testament of 1516.
 “Indeed, I disagree very much with those who are unwilling that Holy Scripture, translated into the vulgar tongue, be read by the uneducated as if Christ taught such intricate doctrines that they could scarcely be understood by very few theologians, or as if the strength of the Christian religion consisted in men’s ignorance of it.
 The mysteries of kings, perhaps, are better concealed, but Christ wishes His mysteries published as openly as possible.
 I would that even the lowliest women read the Gospels and the Pauline Epistles.
 And I would that they were translated into all languages so that they could be read and understood not only by Scots and Irish but also by Turks and Saracens. ...
 Would that, as a result, the farmer sing some portion of them at the plow, the weaver hum some parts of them to the movement of his shuttle, the traveler lighten the weariness of the journey with stories of this kind!
 Let all the conversations of every Christian be drawn from this source. ...
 I think, and rightly so, unless I am mistaken, that that pure and genuine philosophy of Christ is not to be drawn from any source more abundantly than from the evangelical books and from the Apostolic Letters. ...
 If we desire to learn, why is another author more pleasing than Christ Himself? ...
 And He, since He promised to be with us all days, even unto the consummation of the world, stands forth especially in this literature, in which He lives for us even at this time, breathes and speaks.
 I should say almost more effectively than when He dwelt among men. ...
 We preserve the letters written by a dear friend, we kiss them fondly, we carry them about, we read them again and again, yet there are many thousands of Christians who, although they are learned in other respects, never read, however, the evangelical and apostolic books in an entire lifetime.
 The Mohammedans hold fast to their doctrines, the Jews also today from the very cradle study the books of Moses.
 Why do not we in the same way distinguish ourselves in Christ? ...
 Let us all, therefore, with our whole heart covet this literature, let us embrace it, let us continually occupy ourselves with it, let us fondly kiss it, at length let us die in its embrace, let us be transformed in it ...
 We embellish a wooden or stone statue with gems and gold for the love of Christ.
 Why not, rather, mark with gold and gems and with ornaments of greater value than these, if such there be, these writings which bring Christ to us so much more effectively than any paltry image?
 The latter represents only the form of the body--if indeed it represents anything of Him--but these writings bring you the living image of His holy mind and the speaking, healing, dying, rising Christ Himself, and thus they render Him so fully present that you would see less if you gazed upon Him with your very eyes” (quoted from John Olin, Christian Humanism and the Reformation: Selected Writings of Erasmus).

 As we have noted, this sentiment was 180 degrees contrary to the position of the Catholic Church in that day.
 In 1428 Rome had dug up the bones of English Bible translator John Wycliffe and burned them to express its outrage with his work.
 The Council of Toulouse (1229) and the Council of Tarragona (1234) had forbid the laity to possess or read the vernacular translations of the Bible.
-The Council of Toulouse used these words: “We prohibit the permission of the books of the Old and New Testament to laymen, except perhaps they might desire to have the Psalter, or some Breviary for the divine service, or the Hours of the blessed Virgin Mary, for devotion; expressly forbidding their having the other parts of the Bible translated into the vulgar tongue” (Allix,
+The Council of Toulouse used these words: “We prohibit the permission of the books of the Old and New Testament to laymen, except perhaps they might desire to have the Psalter, or some Breviary for the divine service, or the Hours of the blessed Virgin Mary, for devotion; expressly forbidding their having the other parts of the Bible translated into the vulgar tongue” (Allix, Ecclesiastical History, II, p.
+213).
+The declarations of these Councils were still in force in Erasmus’ lifetime.

 e.
 As early as 1506, Erasmus expressed a desire to be completely devoted to Christ.
 “I am deliberating again how best to devote the remainder of my life (how much that will be, I do not know) entirely to piety, to Christ.
 I see life, even when it is long, as evanescent and dwindling ...
 Therefore I have resolved, content with my mediocrity (especially now that I have learned as much Greek as suffices me), to apply myself to meditation about death and the training of my soul.
-I should have done so before and have husbanded the precious years when they were at their best” (
+I should have done so before and have husbanded the precious years when they were at their best” (Erasmus, Huizinga, p.
+59).

-The King James Version Defended, p.
+f.
+Erasmus died in 1536 in Basel, Switzerland, among his Protestant friends (Edward Hills, The King James Version Defended, p.
 195).
 There is a famous painting of Erasmus sitting with these friends, the original of which is in the Erasmus Museum in Brussels.
 I saw it on a visit there in April 2003.

 g.
 Erasmus’ work was rejected by the Catholic Church.
 His books were castigated and burned throughout Europe.